-LCIS does not appear on imaging tests, nor can it be felt during a manual breast exam.
-It is generally found by accident during biopsy of other nearby breast tissue.
+LCIS does not appear on imaging tests.
+It can’t be felt during a breast exam.
+It is usually found during a biopsy of other nearby breast tissue.

 LCIS does not require treatment.

 - Review Date: 12/2017 -

 - Update Date: 05/21/2018 -